Cameron Hill (violin):

 James Morrison, Vince Jones, Katie Noonan, Dale Barlow, Bernie McGann, Don Burrows, Mike Nock, Renee Geyer, Jimmy Barnes, Nigel Kennedy & Rai Thistlethwayte (Thirsty Merc)

 Few people have lit up the Australian music scene so brightly and so quickly.
-Muller is the recipient of numerous accolades including the coveted ARIA award, the highest acknowledgment in the Australian recording industry.
+Muller is the recipient of numerous accolades, including the coveted ARIA award, the Australian recording industry’s highest acknowledgement.

 - Winner of the ARIA for Best Jazz Album – James Muller Trio “ALL OUT” –